 The majority of fixed infrastructure is likely to be required to achieve compliance during the most sensitive period - which is usually night time.
 Compliance with the night time criteria normally means that compliance is achieved at all other times of day.

-SEPP N-1 is the relevant policy for control of noise from fixed plant or infrastructure, and this has been considered in the NVIA.
+In our view SEPP N-1 is the correct policy for control of noise from fixed plant or infrastructure, and this has been appropriately implemented in the NVIA.

 C2 Assessment Basis

 C2.1 Train Movements